hcwinsemius/RTK_GNSS/Positioning_guideline.md

 [Base image](https://surfdrive.surf.nl/files/index.php/s/e7K4HJKvB0ymCdw)

-Password to access them is available upon request.
+Password to access them is available upon request (we'll move them to a location not requiring a password as soon as we get around to it).

 If one wishes to flash another empty SD card as a base or rover, one can use the provided images.
 For this I recommend the program Etcher.
 One only has to select an image and the SD card as target.
 It will create two new ‘partitions’ on the SD card (bootfs and rootfs).